 What we throw away says a lot about what we value.

-I’m sharing my stories with you in case they can help, inspire or provoke.
+I’m sharing my stories with you in the hope that they might inspire or simply support you in reducing waste.
 I’m absolutely fascinated by waste and human behaviour.
-If you are too, happy reading and thanks for stopping by.
+Happy reading and thanks for stopping by.